 Treat them to a Mersey ferry cruise

 Suitable for all ages, the Mersey Ferry River Explorer cruise is a top family-friendly activity in Liverpool.
-Embark on a journey across the sublime waterfront, which is now a World Heritage Site, and let the kids enjoy the view while the guide regales you with stories of the city’s past.
+Embark on a journey across the sublime waterfront and let the kids enjoy the view while the guide regales you with stories of the city’s past.

 Unleash their artistic spirit